 Visitors to campus Monday through Friday (including holidays) may purchase a daily parking permit or park at the parking garage, Visitor Paid Lot or at a parking meter.
 Daily parking permits for the surface lots are available for $6 per day.
-Parking from 5 p.m.
-Friday until midnight Sunday is free.
+Parking in surface lots from 4 p.m.
+Friday until 7 a.m.
+Monday is free.

-Parking permits may be purchased at the Information Booth at the main entrance to the University and also at the Parking Services Office, room G-8 of the Couper Administration Building, from 9 a.m. to 4 p.m., Monday through Friday, or at the New York State University Police, room G-35 of the Couper Administration Building, 24 hours daily when Parking Services is closed.
+Parking permits may be purchased at the Information Booth at the main entrance to the University and also at the Parking Services Office, room G-9 of the Couper Administration Building, from 9 a.m. to 4 p.m., Monday through Friday, or at the New York State University Police, room G-35 of the Couper Administration Building, 24 hours daily when Parking Services is closed.

 Hourly parking is available at the Visitor Paid Lot across from Bartle Library and in the parking garage behind the Couper Administration Building.
 Rates are $1 per hour with a maximum rate of $6 per day.

 All students are required to register their vehicles with the Parking Services Office and purchase a parking permit at the time of academic registration or within 48 hours of acquiring the vehicle.

-Freshmen (first-year resident, non-transfer, matriculated freshman who has completed less than 24 academic credits completed at Binghamton University) residing in University residence halls are not permitted to register or park a vehicle on campus including in the parking garage, Visitor Paid Lot or at parking meters.
+Freshmen (first-year resident, non-transfer, matriculated freshman who has completed less than 24 academic credits at BU) residing in University residence halls are not permitted to register or park a vehicle on campus including in the parking garage, Visitor Paid Lot or at parking meters.
 Freshmen who reside off campus may register a vehicle on campus and purchase a parking permit.
 (College credits earned while in high school are not accepted when determining parking eligibility.)

 Resident freshmen who park a car on campus without permission from the Parking Services Office and upperclassmen who purchase a parking permit for a resident freshman (or attempt to do so) will be fined and/or face campus judicial action.